Seven Nations Vying For Five UN Security Council Seats - UrduPoint

 Seven Nations Vying For Five UN Security Council Seats

-Kenya and Djibouti are facing off for one seat, while in the Western bloc, three nations -- Canada, Ireland and Norway -- are vying for two seats among them.
+Kenya and Djibouti were facing off for one seat, while in the Western bloc, three nations -- Canada, Ireland and Norway -- are vying for two seats.

-In the Asia-Pacific, India -- which has been trying unsuccessfully to win a permanent seat in an expanded Security Council -- is assured of a seat as it is running unopposed, as is Mexico in the Latin America and Caribbean region.
+In the Asia-Pacific region, India -- which has been trying unsuccessfully to win a permanent seat in an expanded Security Council -- is assured of a seat as it is running unopposed, as is Mexico in the Latin America and Caribbean region.

-But Africa failed to continue its tradition of deciding candidates among themselves, setting the stage for a showdown on Wednesday.
+African nations have in the past picked their own candidate but were unable to put forward a single country this time, setting the stage for Wednesday's showdown.

 Kenya boasts of enjoying the support of the African Union, but Djibouti says it should have the seat due to Nairobi's past participation on the Security Council and the principle of rotation.